Cosmetology Schools in Arkansas

 • Pass a state law exam

-• Pay the $50 reciprocity fee
+• Submit an application and pay a $50 reciprocity fee

 Cosmetology Specialties in Arkansas